bitcoin/bips/bip-0139/wallet_potential_usage.md

   (`WpkhOutputDescriptorHelper.cs`), just for hardware registration rather than for export.

-Non-derivability is not a defect here. `addr()` is non-derivable by design - that is what BIP-385 exists for - and an account backed by one is watch-only by construction, which Core's own descriptor header states ("true for all descriptors except ones that use `raw` or `addr` constructions", `src/script/descriptor.h:114-116`).
-Worth stating in the spec so a consumer does not assume a descriptor implies spendability, but it does not stop the account being represented.
+Non-derivability is not a defect here. `addr()` is non-derivable by design - that is what BIP-385 exists for.
+It also carries no key or script information, so Core reports such descriptors as not solvable ("true for all descriptors except ones that use `raw` or `addr` constructions", `src/script/descriptor.h:114-116`), meaning an importer cannot work out how to sign from the descriptor alone.
+That says nothing about whether the keys exist; it only means they are not described here.
+Neither point stops the account being represented.

 One practical consequence remains.
 Expressing a wallet full of unrelated addresses as one `addr()` account per address would mean 200 accounts for 200 addresses, each repeating